SamP722/SQL-Final-Project/README.md

 ## Future Goals

 If I had more time, I would:
-- Join more tables such as traffic_sources and user_info to explore deeper visitor behavior.
+- Join more tables such as traffic_sources and user_info to explore deeper visitor behaviour.
 - Calculate visitor lifetime value across multiple sessions.
 - Build a cleaner product category structure for more reliable analysis.
-- Explore time-based trends in traffic and sales.
+- Explore time-based trends in traffic and sales, and more importantly how to convert the non purchasers as they spent nearly 8 minutes more on the site than those who purchased.
-- Visualize the results using a dashboard tool like Tableau